You have no items in your shopping cart.

 Why is this?
 Generally it's because a fence is a rather short-lived structure that will eventually need to be replaced.
 People are also worried that plants against a fence will shorten its life.
 Whilst this could well be true, vertical planting can be viewed as a creative addition to a garden.
 Like a piece of art of sculpture, it may require an occasional overhaul but it's worth having for aesthetic beauty.
 That's the second reason to think vertical.
 It's a chance to create your own piece of living art.

 brick wall.
 If so, it offers a raft of opportunities for the creative thinker.
 Mirrors, shelves, climbers and wall art can all be used to make a magical scheme.
 A vertically planted wall consisting of individual units and planted with care is an exciting option which can be added to portions of almost any wall.
 A boundary doesn't need to look the same all the way around the garden.
 Indeed, changes in materials present a natural break which could well be disguised by vertical interest.You might be lucky enough to have a

 Greenery in towns and cities

-Whats more, trees and greenery reduce the risk of flooding because they absorb rainwater.
+biodiversity.
+The sixth reason to think vertical: Plants help to reduce flooding.What's more, trees and greenery reduce the risk of flooding because they absorb rainwater.
 The roots soak up water, the soil is stabilised around them and the canopy of foliage also holds on to water.
-Planted areas also increase biodiversity.
+Planted areas also increase

 Vertical green walls